bodias/machine-learning/projects/capstone/capstone_report_template.md

 ### Project Overview
 Financial data is growing exponentially, helping institutions to improve their relationships with customers, offering tailor made products and reducing the overall risk of a credit operation.
 Kaggle offers a great opportunity to make good use of machine learning techniques to address a real world problem in a financial institution which borrows money to people that are currently underserved with loans.
 The main goal of the Kaggle challenge named **Home Credit Default Risk** (https://www.kaggle.com/c/home-credit-default-risk) sponsored by Home Credit Group, is to make use of a variety of alternative data to predict their clients' repayment abilities.

-This project will try to answer the main challenge question, *"Can you predict how capable each applicant is of repaying a loan?"* with a decent accuracy, taking into account the results of others challege's applicants.
+This project will try to answer the main challenge question, *"Can you predict how capable each applicant is of repaying a loan?"* with an acceptable accuracy.
 All the data needed to develop the solution is available on Kaggle in the form of .csv files that will be shown in detail later.
 As a current Fintech employee, which offers banking solutions to more than 700.000 customers in Brazil, it's a great opportunity to merge the Machine Learning techniques learned in the Nanodegree and apply it in my field of work.

 ### Problem Statement
 Home Credit is trying to minimize its loss due to loan defaults in a way that they accurately approve credit to customers that are likely to pay their debt.
 With supervised learning, we are able to build a model to predict their clients' repayment abilities, based on historical data provided by Home Credit through Kaggle.